- This event has passed.

 3:00 Pesticide Credits and Closing

-2-3 Pesticide education certification credits awarded for program attendance, dependant on WSDA approval.
+3 WSDA Pesticide education certification credits awarded for program attendance, WSDA approved.

 Extension programs and employment are available without discrimination.
 Evidence of noncompliance may be reported through your local Extension Office.